 The Council had introduced NATA in 2006 after receiving requests from various schools of Architecture in the country to conduct a Common Architecture Entrance Test for admission to Ist year of 5-year B.Arch. degree course.
 The main objective of the Council was to avoid great hardships and incurring of huge cost by the hapless students seeking admission in architecture course, in applying for individual aptitude tests for various schools in different states and traveling all over India for appearing in examinations all over India, which deprived them of an opportunity to apply for admission in schools of their choice, while at the same time also doing away with the redundant exercise of conducting different aptitude tests by the schools and other authorities, who also approach Council to render its assistance in the conduct of their tests.

-National Aptitude Test in Architecture (NATA) is being conducted by COA since 2006, in terms of the provisions of CoA (Minimum Standards of Architectural Education) Regulations, 1983, published in the Gazette of India.
+NATA has been conducted by the Council annually since 2006, in terms of the provisions of Council of Architecture (Minimum Standards of Architectural Education) Regulations, 1983, published in the Gazette of India.

 In the year 2020, the Council prescribed Council of Architecture (Minimum Standards of Architectural Education) Regulations, 2020, with the approval of the Central Government which were published in the Gazette of India on 11.08.2020 and came into force w.e.f.
 01.11.2020.
 These Regulations prescribe that the candidate needs to qualify an Aptitude Test in Architecture conducted by the Council for admission to the Architecture degree course.